odrevet/yt-dlp-kivy/readme.md

 User interface for youtube-dl using the Kivy framework

-For the moment, this is just a '''Proof Of Concept''' version (see Usage)

 # Usage

 * With a web browser, copy the url of the video that you want to download.
 * Enter an url in the upper text input
 * Clik on the 'Download' button
-* Wait unit the video status is 'Done' (under android, unfocus the app will freeze downloads)

 # Dependancies